By Daniel Whytock, Down Your High Street

 Independent retailers worked hard and implemented the Covid prevention measures as best they could.
-Unfortunately, the announcement of another lockdown over Christmas and into the New Year, the festive season wasn’t the saviour independent retailers hoped for.
+Unfortunately, the news of another lockdown over Christmas and into the New Year means that the festive season wasn’t the saviour independent retailers hoped for.

 The impact of furloughing

 The impact on independent retailers was significant.
 Whilst the furlough funds meant they didn’t need to make staff redundant, the inflexibility of the early furlough programme meant that many tasks simply weren’t getting done.